 Building Legal Consolidated documents

-We are the only Australian law firm providing legal documents online.
+We are an Australian law firm.
 Be careful of websites that ‘look like’ law firms but merely re-sell a law firm’s template.

 I am an Adjunct Professor lecturing both the Estate Planning and Superannuation units at a number of universities.
 I have done so since 1999.